Chapter 37

 Before we begin this study of God's Word let us pray,

 We come before You in the Name of Jesus Christ.
-Father God we ask that You would please bless this study of Your Word.
+Father God we ask to You to please bless this study of Your Word.
 We also ask You to please grant us a true spirit of repentance along with a saving faith in Your only begotten Son, Jesus Christ.

 Amen